CrunchyData/pg_featureserv/README.md

 ## Building from Source

-pg_featurserv is developed under Go 1.13.
+`pg_featureserv` is developed under Go 1.13.
 It may also work with earlier versions.

 * Ensure the Go compiler is installed
 * Download or clone this repository into `$GOPATH/src/github.com/CrunchyData/pg_featureserv`